Teban Gardens: Mass Rapid Transit

+Scheduled to complete in 2028, the Pandan Reservoir MRT station on the upcoming Jurong Region Line will be the first MRT station serving residents in the precinct.
+The station will be located along Jurong Town Hall Road, in between Teban Gardens and Pandan Gardens estates.

+Feeder bus services

-There is a feeder bus in this precinct, called 143M.
-It connects the precinct to Jurong East MRT station.
-Previously it was 241.
+There is only one feeder bus service, 143M, which connects the precinct to Jurong East MRT station.

 Trunk bus Services

-There are 6 trunk bus services plying through Teban Gardens, of which all (except 176 and 30) originates from Jurong East Bus Interchange and therefore provide connection for people staying in this precinct to the Jurong East MRT station.
+There are 7 trunk bus services plying through Teban Gardens, of which all (except 30, 176, and 201) originate from either Jurong East Bus Interchange or Jurong Town Hall Bus Interchange, therefore providing connection for people staying in this precinct to Jurong East MRT station.